 HR trend #2: Embracing a wider definition of well-being

 It’s debatable when well-being and wellness in the workplace first became a mainstream concept and practice.
 Was it the early shoots of occupational health many decades ago?
-Or the heightened attention from the ’90s onwards as healthcare costs spiralled, in the U.S. especially?
+Or the heightened attention from the ’90s onwards as healthcare costs spiraled, particularly in the U.S.?

 Or perhaps around the new millennium, as societal shifts, new technologies and other factors expanded our thinking.
 Whenever it was, well-being is now a central component of our ability to attract and retain talent and keep them engaged and productive.